ai-made-approachable/rivet-chat-api/readme.md

 - Streams the output
 - Transforms messages, before sending them to the rivet graph

-Currently not supported:
+Currently not supported (maybe added in the future):
 - System prompts and LLM settings (e.g. temperature) set in Chatbot-UI interface are currently not being send to the graph
-- File attachments will not work
+- Advanced features like file attachments or tools will also not work

 ![Chat UI for Rivet!](/chat_ui.png "Chat UI for Rivet!")